-At first glance, emerald cut and baguette cut diamonds are pretty similar.
+At first glance, emerald and baguette cut diamonds are pretty similar.
 Although these two cuts share some traits, some features set them apart.
-Let’s discover the differences between emerald cut vs baguette cut diamonds and see what aspects to consider when choosing one.
+Emerald cut vs baguette cut diamonds – let’s discover the difference and see what aspects to consider when choosing between the two.

 What Is an Emerald Cut Diamond?

 The emerald cut is one of the oldest diamond shapes, with origins tracing back to the 1500s.

 Emerald cut diamonds are prominent in a rectangular shape with cropped corners; however, they are available in a square shape as well.
 They typically feature 57 facets parallel to each other and the stone’s girdle.
 The emerald cut is less fiery than the brilliant cut as it is not fashioned to maximize the gem’s fire, brilliance and scintillation.
 This cutting technique is meant to emphasise the stone’s clarity.
 However, it is worth mentioning that the emerald cut emits wider and more dramatic flashes of light than the brilliant cut.

 The term emerald cut was not used until the 1920s when the cut increased in popularity.
 During the Art Deco period (1908 to 1935), where clean lines and symmetry were admired, the emerald cut became a huge trend.
 Since then, emerald cut diamonds have been among the most popular choices for engagement rings and other jewellery pieces.

 The modern history of the baguette cut traces back to the early 20th century when the cut was reintroduced for diamonds by Cartier in 1912.